io-gui/io/docs/tsdoc/classes/ProtoChain.md

 - Array of function names that start with "on" or "_" for auto-binding
 - Property definitions declared in `static get Properties()` return oject
 - Listener definitions declared in `static get Listeners()` return oject
-- CSS style string declared in `static get Style()` return string
+- CSS style definitions declared in `static get Style()` return string
 - Array of property names of observed object properties

-Inherited information is aggregated automatically by prototype chain traversal that It collects information from inhertited classes specified in static getters in an additive manner, respecting the order of inheritance.
+Inherited definitions are aggregated additively during prototype chain traversal in `IoNode`.

 ## Constructors